geneshki/easy_cdn/README.md

 This is a gem for easy cdn support of any library whatsoever for Ruby on Rails It generates link or script tags for the specified files.

-##WARNING
-##Here be dragons!
-The gem is not yet tested and is still a work in progress!
-Use it on your own risk!

 ## Installation

 Add this line to your application's Gemfile: